stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 For further details regarding the development of static analysis using OPAL see the OPAL tutorial.

+You should develop both of the following analyses on top of the 3-address code representation (TACAI) offered by OPAL.
+Use the `l1.DefaultDomainWithCFGAndDefUse` domain and the `ProjectInformationKey` `ComputeTACAIKey` as the foundation for your analysis.

 ## Use Arrays.equals

-Develop an analysis which finds violations of the following rule taken from The CERT Oracle Secure Coding Standard for Java:
+Develop an analysis which finds violations of the following rule taken from [The CERT Oracle Secure Coding Standard for Java](https://wiki.sei.cmu.edu/confluence/display/java):

 > EXP02-J: Use the two-argument Arrays.equals() method to compare the contents of arrays.